slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/02-key-concepts.md

 *Deployment*.
 Here is a short explanation of what they are:

 Image Creation
-:   Builds an enhanced and customized machine image at the cloud
+:   Builds an enhanced and customized machine image ("derived image") at
-    service level, which can be then be a component in service deployments.
+    the cloud service level, which can be then be a component in service deployments.
 SlipStream™ instantiates a virtual machine from a reference image, adds software packages, configures services, and then saves the new image for reuse.

 Deployment Execution (or Run)